 Overall System Status:

-For most people, as soon as you become affiliated with the College, a Dartmouth Name Directory (DND) account is automatically created for you.
-The DND is what controls the creation or deletion of e-mail accounts and access to some restricted services.
-DND accounts are considered personal accounts.
+For most people, as soon as you become affiliated with the College, a Dartmouth account is automatically created for you.

-E-mail addresses are the full name in the DND with periods between each name followed by @Dartmouth.edu.
+E-mail addresses are the full name with periods between each name followed by @Dartmouth.edu.

-Many College-recognized organizations also have a need for a Dartmouth.edu e-mail account.
+Organizational accounts are available for any College-recognized organizations.
+These provide mailboxes and calendars for those organizations.
 To apply for an account for a College-recognized organization, download and complete the Application for an Organization DND Account form.
 These applications must have an approved signature from the area that oversees the organization.

 Senior officers of the College must approve the creation of these accounts to ensure the request is a legitimate one.
-Because the DND controls access to many resources that are restricted to Dartmouth community members, ranging from Library resources to networking resources, only those people who are actually engaged in Dartmouth work should be granted an account.
-People with a sponsored DND account have all the rights and privileges a regular employee or student has, including using site-licensed software, purchasing items from Computer Sales and Service, and acquiring computing support.
+A Dartmouth account controls access to many resources that are restricted to Dartmouth community members, ranging from Library resources to networking resources.
+Only those people who are actually engaged in Dartmouth work should be granted an account.
+People with a sponsored account have all the rights and privileges a regular employee or student has, including using site-licensed software, purchasing items from The Computer Store, and acquiring computing support.
 If accounts are granted inappropriately, the services that should be provided to those pursuing the mission of Dartmouth could be delayed.